jdillard/personal-site/_posts/2018-08-25-documentation-internationalization-using-sphinx-and-zanata.md

 One of the great things about [Sphinx](http://www.sphinx-doc.org/en/stable/), is that it natively provides [internationalization (i18n)](http://www.sphinx-doc.org/en/master/intl.html) mechanisms to facilitate translation using the common `gettext` method.
-The gettext files can be run translated a number of different ways, but I have had great results using [Zanata](http://zanata.org/), a separate open source project that facilitates community driven translation.
+The gettext files can be translated a number of different ways, but I have had great results using [Zanata](http://zanata.org/), a separate open source project that facilitates community driven translation.
 Reguardless of how you translate the files, the process should end up being pretty similar.